olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/git-du-fichier-au-contenu.md

 Git performs atomic *commits*: it applies batches of modifications to content often spread over several files, instead of managing *files* themselves.
 It invites us to think in terms of batches of tasks on content, rather than per file.

 This may not seem very intuitive if you're used to working file by file rather than task by task.
-But once you've adapted your work habits to this *workflow*, you'll see :
+But once you've adapted your work habits to this *workflow*, you'll see:

 - you have a history that is much more easily exploited,
 - it's much easier to manage concurrent versions of the same content in parallel development branches.